Sudan: a front for Israel's proxy war on Sinai jihadis?

 That has meant stepped-up up air strikes on Gazans accused of plotting operations in Sinai, and - to judge by reports from Khartoum - similar escalation in Sudan, to Egypt’s south.

 Israel has never confirmed or denied carrying out attacks on Sudanese targets.
-But Israeli defense officials admit placing a high priority on tracking arms trafficking through the country.
+But Israeli defence officials admit placing a high priority on tracking arms trafficking through the country.

 The monitoring, one retired official said, dates back to the previous government of Prime Minister Ehud Olmert, which waged a 2008-2009 Gaza war to crush Palestinian rocket fire and found itself fending off fierce censure abroad over the civilian toll.